Exact time-evolving scattering states in open quantum-dot systems with an interaction: Discovery of time-evolving resonant states: Introduction

 In the present article, we study time-evolving many-electron states of an open double quantum-dot system of spinless electrons with an interdot Coulomb interaction.
 We analyze a general double quantum-dot system of arbitrary arrangements of two quantum dots including serial, parallel, and T-shaped double quantum-dot systems~\cite{Tanaka-Kawakami_05PRB}.
 Quite recently, for the open quantum systems with a single quantum dot, exact time-evolving many-electron scattering states have been constructed for initial states of free-electron plane waves under an assumption on the form of wave functions~\cite{ Culver-Andrei_21PRB_1,Culver-Andrei_21PRB_2,Culver-Andrei_21PRB_3}.
 We develop a systematic construction of the time-evolving states for the open double quantum-dot system under {\it arbitrary} initial conditions without assuming the form of wave functions as was used in Refs.~\cite{ Culver-Andrei_21PRB_1,Culver-Andrei_21PRB_2,Culver-Andrei_21PRB_3}.
 For demonstrations, we explicitly construct exact solutions of the time-evolving states for two types of initial states: i) the one- and two-electron plane-wave states on the electrical leads; ii) the localized states on the two quantum dots.
 In the case i), we obtain the time-evolving scattering states, which exponentially converge to the known stationary scattering eigenstates~\cite{Nishino-Hatano-Ordonez_16JPC} in the long-time limit.
 In particular, at {\it exceptional points} of the resonance energies, we find exponential functions multiplied by a linear term of time in the wave functions.
 Here we remark that the purely exponential behavior without any deviations in the form of power-law behavior~\cite{ Khalfin_68PZETF,Chiu-Sudarshan-Misra_77PRD,Petrosky-Tasaki-Prigogine_91PhysicaA, Petrosky-Ordonez-Prigogine_01PRA,Garmon-Petrosky-Simine-Segal_13FortschrPhys, Chakraborty-Sensarma_18PRB,Garmon-Noba-Ordonez-Segal_19PRD} is due to the unbounded linear dispersion relation that we assume for the electrical leads.
-We also remark that the two initial states are related to the manipulation of charge-qubit devices: the case i) can be utilized as ``initialization'' of the qubits and the case ii) may correspond to ``coherent manipulation''~\cite{Chowdhury-Chattopadhyay_23AQT}.

 In the one-electron case of the case ii), we find a new time-evolving state, which we refer to as a {\it time-evolving resonant state}.
 The wave function of the time-evolving resonant state increases exponentially only inside a finite space interval and hence is normalizable, in contrast to the ``unphysical'' resonant states with spatially diverging wave functions~\cite{Hatano-Sasada-Nakamura-Petrosky_08PTP}.
 The restriction of the wave function to the space interval is originated from causality, which was also observed in the Friedrichs model~\cite{Petrosky-Ordonez-Prigogine_01PRA}.
 We show through the construction of exact solutions that the wave function coincides with the resonant state inside the space interval.
 Furthermore, in the two-electron case of the case ii), we obtain a {\it time-evolving two-body resonant state} that corresponds to the two-body resonance pole in the interacting case.